GrKoR/esphome_aux_ac_component/README-EN.md

 ```

 ### Outdoor temperature ###
-Currently it shows weather on Mars =) Maybe it will change if we get more statistics and some smart guys for decoding.
+Currently it shows weather on Mars =) Maybe it will change if we get more statistics and some smart guys for decoding.<br />
 If in spite of everything, you still want it in your configuration, just use this code:
 ```yaml
 sensor: